 We’re not talking about just navigating through life in the best way possible.
 This time, “perfection” has to do with righteousness and eternity.
 The juicy stuff.
 The stuff that matters forever.

 This statement, “be perfect”, was made during the famous Sermon on the Mount (Matthew 5-7).
-Since then it has haunted some people in their dreams: “Be perfect, therefore, as your heavenly Father is perfect,” (Matt 5:48, NIV).
+Since then it has haunted some people in their dreams: “You therefore must be perfect, as your heavenly Father is perfect,” (Matt 5:48, ESV).

 Why would Jesus say this?
 In context, he seems to mention it only in passing and then moves on to another subject.